Welcome to today's edition of the Rush 24-7 podcast.

 And maybe they're relying on the same thing.

-The attitude of we think you're going to win, you're going to win.
+Maybe they're relying on just an attitude, the attitude of you think you're going to win, you're going to win.

-But then on the other side of that, there's 1994 and the contract with America, where there was, after the first two years Of the Clinton administration, there was a full fledged agenda that was put forth nationwide.
+But then, on the other side of that, there's 1994 and the contract with America, where there was, after the first two years of the Clinton administration, there was a full-fledged agenda that was put forth nationwide.

-All those house races essentially became national rather than local district races.
+All those House races essentially became national rather than local district races.

 So maybe they're just doing the Hillary thing.